natalia-del/natalia-del/README.md

 - Creating interactive Power BI dashboards.
 - Working on a Python-based app for automating reporting tasks.
 - Improving my skills in data modeling and query optimization in SQL.
+-

 ✨ A little about me:
 I’m passionate about sports – I’ve been going to the gym regularly since 2019 and recently started playing squash.
 I love traveling, exploring new cultures, meeting people, and admiring architecture.
 I’m fascinated by psychology – I enjoy reading books and watching podcasts on the topic.
 Feel free to connect with me or collaborate!
 I’m always open to questions, feedback, and building new relationships in the field. 😊

+🏆Project I'm currently working on:
+✨Extracting data from the API in Python, saving data, sending it to SQL, extracting the most important data needed for visualization, visualization in Powerbi, **COMING SOON**

 **SQL Project**
 In this project, I analyzed a dataset using advanced SQL queries.